kivy/kivy/doc/sources/gettingstarted/properties.rst

 To use them, **you have to declare them at the class level**.
-That is, directly in the static class, not in any method of the class instance.
+That is, directly in the class definition, not in any method of the class instance.
 A property is a class attribute that will automatically create instance attributes.
 Each property by default provides an ``on_<propertyname>`` event that is called whenever the property's state/value changes.